farishah/farishah.github.io/index.md

 NLP is an exciting and growing field that could help solve real-world problems, especially in the finance and customer-service industry, where I specialize.

 Learning about NLP inspires me to venture out and create more NLP-driven personal projects that could potentially help solve real-world problems outside of the professional and corporate bubble.
 I had experiences in machine learning and big data from the courses I took in my Master's program, thus adding NLP to my belt of knowledge helps me to help others in this rapidly growing field.
+It was exciting to use NLTK, Scrapy, Python Requests Library, Python sqlite3, SKLearn, Pandas, Numpy, Keras, Tensorflow in almost all of the projects this semester.

 Overall, I have grown great enthusiasm for NLP and plan to keep up with this rapidly changing field by staying updated on the latest research and technologies.